Adrian93EH3/Responsive-Portfolio/README.md

 This project will have a Home page, Portfolio Page and Contact Page.

 # Home Page
-On this page you will a picture of me along with a bio and a button linking to my portfolio.
+On this page you will see a picture of me along with a bio and a button linking to my portfolio.

 <img src="images\Home.png" alt="pic_of_home_page">